Encouraging new understanding and appreciation for identity, diversity, and acceptance.

 Yes.
 Help us spread the word to friends and colleagues who share your interest in Jewish history, Southern culture, museums, and New Orleans.
 Follow us on Facebook, Twitter, and Instagram.
 Take our short interest survey at www.msje.org.
 Volunteer at the Museum once we are open.
 Become a Museum Member and take advantage of all of our membership benefits.

 We need $5 million to open the Museum.
-We have already raised $4.2 million.
-Our total campaign goal is $10 million, which will provide a healthy operating reserve and help us create an endowment.
+We have already raised $5.3 million.
+Our total campaign goal is $10 million, which will provide a healthy operating reserve and help us create expanded exhibits and programming.

 WHO WE ARE